 Israeli tanks deployed along the border with southern Lebanon on June 22, 2026.
 (Credit: Jalaa MAREY/AFP)

-SOUTH LEBANON — Israel killed two people on Tuesday, shattering three days of relative calm that had accompanied the start of the U.S.-Iran negotiations in Switzerland aimed at transforming the current cease-fire into a comprehensive, lasting regional agreement and bring a definitive end to the war launched on Feb.
+SOUTH LEBANON — Israel yet again violated the "cease-fire" numerous times on Tuesday, killing two people in southern Lebanon.
+The violations shattered three days of relative calm that had accompanied the start of the U.S.-Iran negotiations in Switzerland aimed at transforming the current cease-fire into a comprehensive, lasting regional agreement and bringing a definitive end to the war launched on Feb.
 28 by Israel and the U.S. against Iran.

 Three people were wounded, including two critically, who later died of their injuries, according to a medical source at Al Najda Hospital, where they had been rushed to following the attack.

 These were the first deaths by Israeli fire recorded since Israel suspended its offensive under pressure from the U.S. and Iran.
-On Monday, Tehran's U.N. ambassador Ali Bahreini emphasized that attacks in Lebanon constitute a "red line" that Washington and its Israeli ally must not cross.
-The same day, the Israeli prime minister Benjamin Netanyahu said the Israeli army would remain in the areas it occupies in southern Lebanon for as long as necessary and would retain freedom of action there.
-Meanwhile, another round of direct negotiations between Lebanon and Israel is due to begin Tuesday in Washington.
+On Monday, Tehran's U.N. ambassador Ali Bahreini emphasized that attacks on Lebanon constitute a "red line" that Washington and its Israeli ally must not cross.
+The same day, the Israeli prime minister Benjamin Netanyahu said the Israeli army would remain in the areas it occupies in southern Lebanon for "as long as necessary" and would retain "freedom of action" there.
+Meanwhile, another round of direct negotiations between Lebanon and Israel took place on Tuesday in Washington.

 Further Israeli truce violations in Lebanon